Blood from the Soul: History

 Blood from the Soul started out as a collaboration between Shane Embury and Lou Koller of Sick of It All; the band's debut album, To Spite the Gland That Breeds (1993), was released in 1993 via Earache Records.
 The record featured Embury performing all of the instrumentation.
 Following the release of the record, the project entered a hiatus.
-Even though Embury worked on a possible follow-up record with Mirai Kawashima of Sigh in 2005, the project did not materialize.
+Embury worked on a possible follow-up record with Mirai Kawashima of Sigh in 2005, but the project did not materialize.

 In 2020, Embury resurrected the project.
-After Koller could not commit to the project, Embury has approached Converge vocalist Jacob Bannon for collaboration.
-By then, Megadeth drummer Dirk Verbeuren had been already enlisted to the project and Jesper Liveröd of Nasum has joined the band as the bassist.
-The band's sophomore record, DSM-5, was released in the same year on Bannon's label Deathwish Inc.; Bannon was particularly influential over the album, providing lyrics and visuals, as well as formulating the record as a science fiction concept album.
+After Koller could not commit to the project, Embury approached Converge vocalist Jacob Bannon for collaboration.
+By then, Megadeth drummer Dirk Verbeuren had been already enlisted to the project and Jesper Liveröd of Nasum had joined the band as the bassist.
+The band's sophomore record, DSM-5, was released the same year on Bannon's label Deathwish Inc.; Bannon was particularly influential over the album, providing lyrics and visuals, as well as formulating the record as a science fiction concept album.
 The tracks "Debris of Dreams" and "Calcified Youth" were released as singles.
-The band has also released a music video for the latter track.
+The band also released a music video for the latter track.